 We continually seek to develop enhancements to our current test offerings and additional diagnostic solutions that requires us to devote considerable resources to research and development.
 There can be no assurance that we will be able to identify other diseases that can be effectively addressed with our molecular cytology platform.
 In addition, if we identify such diseases, we may not be able to develop products with the diagnostic accuracy necessary to be clinically useful and commercially successful.
 We may face challenges obtaining sufficient numbers of samples to validate a genomic signature for a molecular diagnostic product.
-We launched the Percepta test in 2015 and are in the process of developing Envisia, a test for diagnosing interstitial lung disease, specifically IPF.
+We launched the Percepta test in April 2015 and the Envisia test in October 2016.
 We still must complete studies that meet the clinical evidence required to obtain reimbursement, which studies are currently underway.
-Our product for interstitial lung diseases may not be fully developed and introduced as planned in 2016.